Last Updated on September 20, 2022 by rudyooms

 I almost forgot to mention that you could also change the device category ourselves after enrollment

-Like mentioned earlier, registering or joining a device to Azure Ad and Intune are two separate things! but often they go together like a horse and a carriage!.
+As mentioned earlier, registering or joining a device to Azure Ad and Intune are separate things! but often they go together like a horse and a carriage!

 When you are using Azure Ad and you enabled/configured Intune in your tenant, this option will be greyed out